frappe/tagger/README.md

 1. Follow steps 1 - 6 in the section titled `Setting up a local environment`.
 2. If you choose to use Ubuntu 18.04 LTS, uWSGI and Nginx for your purposes, [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uswgi-and-nginx-on-ubuntu-18-04) is recommended.
+3. Tagger runs as a service, you can use the following commands to check it's status or restart it after an update.

+    ```
+    sudo service tagger status

+    sudo service tagger restart
+    ```